Shark IZ682H Vertex Pro Review

 Shark Vertex Pro nine-inch hair test

 Still, the results between nine and twelve-inch hair are (still)l impressive.
-Compared to the older Vertex, it picked up more in nearly all the experiments.
+Compared to the older Vertex, it performed better in nearly all experiments.

 Low Pile Results